 Another area we passed through quite quickly was the Todd English restaurant which is towards the rear of the ship on deck 8, this is a speciality restaurant where there is an additional cover charge to dine in it, as there were no tables dressed when we passed through it looked less than impressive.

-We continued through to an outside area which if I am correct is a called the Queens Grill Terrace and exclusively for Grills passengers.
-We were able then look over the balcony to see two further open decks below which I assume are for everybody to use, one with an open air pool.
+We continued through to an outside area which if I am correct is called the Queens Grill Terrace and is exclusively for Grills passengers.
+We were able then to look over the balcony to see two further open decks below which I assume are for everybody to use, one with an open-air pool.

 Following the last stop we were then advised that we had run short of time and needed to be in the Britannia Grille to have our lunch so we made our way down to what I believe was deck 2 where we were treated to a 3 course lunch.
 I say deck 2 because there didn’t appear to be any lower decks of the dining room.

-After lunch our guide quickly showed us through the Golden Lion pub where newly boarded passengers were enjoying the rugby world cup on various screen position around the venue.
-Now call me a misery guts but I cannot see the point in having a pub on ship which looks and feels like a pub on dry land where you can eat fish and chips and shepherd’s pie at lunch time and play darts.
+After lunch, our guide quickly showed us through the Golden Lion pub where newly boarded passengers were enjoying the rugby world cup on various screen positions around the venue.
+Now call me a misery guts but I cannot see the point in having a pub on the ship which looks and feels like a pub on dry land where you can eat fish and chips and shepherd’s pie at lunchtime and play darts.
 When I go away I want to be away and not surrounded by familiar things you would see at home.
 I don’t get it.
-Each to their own but for us this is something we would run a mile from on a ship.
+Each to their own but for us, this is something we would run a mile from on a ship.

-Amusingly we were lead off the ship using the crew gang plank so as not to be walking into the tide of embarking passengers for the two night cruise to Hamburg.
+Amusingly we were led off the ship using the crew gangplank so as not to be walking into the tide of embarking passengers for the two-night cruise to Hamburg.
 In through the front door and out through the back so to speak.

 Granted they offer a luxury product, but from what I experienced it is certainly not any more luxurious than anything I have seen elsewhere, it’s just that they very much like tell you it is.
-The basic message that came across to me is “Traditional cruising without the riff raff”.
-If you tell enough people you are the best then eventually there are many who will believe it without questioning.
+The basic message that came across to me is “Traditional cruising without the riff-raff”.
+If you tell enough people you are the best then eventually there are many who will believe it without question.
 Cunard to me has a very ostentatious feel to it and there are plenty of loyal followers who will happily endorse the Cunard ethos, I am one who won’t be joining the gang.
-It’s great to have choices and for me one of them is to be able choose not to wear a jacket for dinner if you don’t want to.
+It’s great to have choices and for me, one of them is to be able to choose not to wear a jacket for dinner if you don’t want to.